JavaFXpert/quantum-music-playground/README.md

 ### Implementing time cycles

 Some of the most common time signatures and loop lengths in music are some power of 2.
 When other time cycles are desired (e.g. playing in 5/4 time signature, or in some Indian classical time cycles), a different length may be selected.
-For example, the following image shows part of the *Twinkle Twinkle Little Star* melody being played in 7/4 time.
+For example, the following image shows part of the *Twinkle Twinkle Little Star* melody in clip **Twinkle A** being played in 7/4 time.

 ![Quantum Music Playground screenshot](./images/qmp_time_cycle_selection.png)